demidenko05/beige-accjet/README.txt

   Do it with beige-accjet-jar-with-dependencies.jar.
   You also can launch "JAR" file from command prompt (power shell, terminal) with command:
   "java -jar beige-accjet-jar-with-dependencies.jar"
 3. Application menu to start/stop server will be appeared.
-You should enter strong (see below) password to start Beigesoft Accounting.
+You should enter strong (see below) password to start Beigesoft EIS.
 4. Press "Start" button, then wait while server has been started (for the 1-st time it may takes up to 1 minute to create database).
   * If you got error, then see starter.log file in application folder.
 If it's saying:
     a) ...provider BC... then you should install Bouncy Castle crypto-provider in static way: